 By Harriet McLeod

-South Carolina’s House of Representatives is due to begin debate Wednesday on a bill to remove the Confederate flag from the state capitol’s grounds, where it has flown for five decades despite being viewed by many as a symbol of slavery.
+South Carolina’s Senate is poised to pass legislation Tuesday to remove the Confederate battle flag from the state house, where it has flown for five decades despite being viewed by many as a symbol of slavery.

-Photos of the white man charged in the shooting, showed him posing with a Confederate flag on a website bearing a racist manifesto.
+Photos of the white man charged in the shooting showed him posing with the flag on a website that also carried a racist manifesto.

 Support for the flag has evaporated in an emotional wave of sympathy for the victims and their families, who were widely acclaimed for expressing unconditional forgiveness for the shooter at his bond hearing less than 48 hours after the murders.

 Several politicians say the shootings opened their eyes to the divisive nature of the flag and what it means to South Carolina’s black population.